-2. Nonfiction Intense: Book Proposal Tipss.
+2. Nonfiction Intense: Book Proposal Tips (Gardner), taught by Brian Klems.
 This session is completely devoted to nonfiction that is not memoir.
 So if you are trying to create an awesome nonfiction book proposal, this presentation is for you.
 With both a writer and agent to instruct and answers questions, the session will talk about platform, identifying your book’s place in the market, effective pitching, and more.

-3. Picture Book Intensive: Advice on Selling Your Children’s Book.
+3. Picture Book Intensive: Advice on Selling Your Children’s Book (Hampton), taught by Madeline Smoot.
 Picture books are tricky works of art that require a lot to happen in very few words.
 In this session, we’ll discuss questions to consider before sending a picture book manuscript out in the world.

 BLOCK FOUR: 2:45 – 3:45

 1. Twenty Questions You Need Answered Before You Seek an Agent or Self-Publish Your Book (Fairfax), taught by Brian Klems.
 Before you publish your work or query an agent, there are plenty of things you need to know — such as how to submit to agents properly, how to find the best self-publishing service for your need, what social media channels you should be on already, how to launch your book right, how to draft a compelling query/pitch and synopsis, how to find other writers who can help you, and much more.